 Hitler created the title of „Generalbauinspektor für die Reichshauptstadt“ (General Building Inspector for the Imperial Capital) just for Albert Speer, and designated him as the head of the office of the same name.
 Speer and his team redesigned the capital between 1935 and 1943 – and their plans would have had drastic consequences for Berlins inhabitants if they were ever implemented.

-It was planned to demolish over 50,000 apartments, forcing over 150,000 people to move (though the Nazis planned to alleviate this by filling the vacant apartments of exiled and murdered jews).
+It was planned to demolish over 50,000 apartments, forcing over 150,000 people to move though the Nazis planned to alleviate this by filling the vacant apartments of exiled and murdered jews, as well as creating giant new city blocks like the Siedlung Grazer Damm.
 In addition, the Nazis decided to empty the St. Matthäus and Twelve Apostel cemetries in Schöneberg – moving 15,000 bodies – to make space for their new construction projects.

 On a side note, some of the Nazis grand plans can be found close to Rechlin in norther Germany.
 The Nazis built a mock city of sorts in the forrest that they could bomb and see how good their concrete bunker buildings were.
 The buildings, known as Weiße Häuser Rechlin still stand to this day.

 As housing would be reduced in the city center, new city distrcits were planned in the east and south, and an entire new “Education District” was to be built in Grunewald.
 A Military Engineering Faculty was constructed in Grunewald – though it was never furnished.
 After the war, the area became a dumping ground for the war debris – and this is where we get the 120 meter high Teufelsberg from – upon which the former US flight surveillance and monitoring station was built.